Secant Modulus of Soil Es

 Distribution of idealized stress-strain curve and determination of individual types of soil modules

-Secant modulus of soil Es is defined as the ratio of difference in deviator of normal stress to the corresponding axial strain of soil according to the following equation:
+Secant modulus of soil Es is defined as the ratio of the difference in deviator of normal stress to the corresponding axial strain of soil according to the following equation:

 The secant modulus Es decreases as the strain level increases because the stress-strain curve has a downward curvature.
 There are three means of obtaining this parameter:

 - laboratory triaxial tests (from a calculation based on the tangent modulus of soil)